bernicecarbaugh/vacation-suggester/README.markdown

 # Vacation Suggester Tracker
-#### Class Assignment Epicodus Intro to Programming, 2019.05.06
+#### Class Assignment Epicodus Intro to Programming, 2019.05.09
 #### By Bernice Carbaugh

 ## Description
 This is the 2nd Independent Project for my Epicodus Introduction to Programming class.
-Users fill out a survey about their preferences (at least 5 questions) and they are given some (at least 3) vacation destination suggestions.
+Users fill out a survey about their preferences and they are given 3 vacation destination suggestions.
+Not all of the inputs are used to select the vacation suggestions, but all are used in the output.

 ## Setup / Installation Requirements
 [Click here](http://bernicecarbaugh.github.io/vacation-suggester/) to view the page on your browser.